About Diana Camba

 That realization reshaped everything about my work.

 I Also Carried My Own Invisible Grief.
-For Fifty-Six Years.

 When I was nine years old, my childhood best friend Michele Parker was murdered.
 That loss cracked something open in me that I did not have words for.
 I was a child.
 No one handed me language for what I was feeling.
 So I did what many of us do.
 I kept moving.
 I stayed strong.
-I built a life.
+I built

 For fifty-six years, I carried Michele quietly.
 I did not talk about her.
 I did not grieve her openly.
 Somewhere along the way, I had decided that joy was not safe.
-That enjoying my life fully would be a disrespect to hers.
+That enjoying my life fully would

 That was a child's way of trying to stay loyal.
 And loyalty without healing becomes a cage.

 The day I finally stood at her grave and let it be real, something shifted.
 Not because the grief disappeared.
 But because it was finally seen.
 I realized I was not dishonoring her by living fully.
-I was dishonoring myself by not.

 That is the moment I exist to create for you.